NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Experiments

 \subsection{Baseline Model Architectures}

 We establish a baseline performance on NLI4CT, to assess the strengths and limitations of existing NLI models.
-We test a range of transformer-based architectures; BERT-base \cite{devlin2018bert}, RoBERTa-base \cite{liu2019roberta}, GPT-2 \cite{radford2019language}, T5-base \cite{raffel2020exploring}, and Megatron-lm \cite{shoeybi2019megatron}.
+We test a range of transformer-based architectures; BERT-base \cite{devlin2018bert}, RoBERTa-base \cite{liu2019roberta}, GPT-2 \cite{radford2019language}, T5-base \cite{raffel2020exploring}, Megatron-lm \cite{shoeybi2019megatron}, and GPT 3.5 turbo \cite{brown2020language}.
+We chose GPT-3.5 Turbo because it offers a more cost-effective solution than GPT-4 and consistently demonstrates superior performance compared to LLaMa.
 Additionally, we experiment with the bag-of-words ranking function Okapi BM25 \cite{fang2004formal, robertson1995okapi}.